 - apply for university admission

-Attention: This visa required significant paperwork and investments, as the course price starts from 200-300 EUR per month.
-There are no free lessons for this purpose.
+This visa requires significant paperwork and investments, as the course price starts from 200-300 EUR per month.
+There are no free language courses for this purpose.

 - Have an admission letter from the university

-- Have accommodation and health insurance in Germany
+- Have accommodations and health insurance in Germany

 Be aware that you need to pass test either TestDaF or DSH-2 to fulfill language requirements for the university.

-Future students in Germany will be required to have health insurance and blocked bank account.
-If during the Au pair year your guest family took care of your finances and insurance, now it’s time to take responsibility for this.
+Future students in Germany will be required to have health insurance and a blocked bank account when applying for a visa.

-The social year is a volunteer program for young foreign or German nationalities.
-They can spend up to 18 months in the country doing voluntary work in the German social sector.
+The social year is a volunteer program for young foreign nationals or Germans.
+Foreigners can spend up to 18 months in Germany by doing voluntary work in the German social sector.

-This was my choice after the Au Pair program, it also the easiest and cost-effective way to spend another year in Germany.
+This was my choice after the Au Pair program.
+It’s also the easiest and most cost-effective way to spend another year in Germany.

-My favorites were educational seminars, which are lasting in a total of 25 days per year.
-During these seminars, you meet other participants, exchange experiences and get advice from social workers and psychologists.
+My favorites were educational seminars, which lasted for a total of 25 days per year.
+During these seminars, you meet other participants, exchange experiences, and get advice from social workers and psychologists.
 We spend a lot of time in nature during these times.

-Social year visa does not require you to have either fund and accommodation, moreover, institution, where you will work, pays salary and sometimes accommodate.
+A social year visa doesn’t require you to have either funds and accommodation.
+Moreover, the institution where you will work pays a salary and sometimes accommodate.

-The maximum salary is 402 EUR plus the amount of your rent if the organisation does not provide accommodation.
+The maximum salary is 402 EUR plus the amount of your rent if the organization doesn’t provide accommodation.

 Ausbildung is theoretical and practical training on the chosen occupation, where you go to school and work simultaneously.
-It is lasting between 2 and 3 years.
+It lasts between 2 and 3 years.

-The most common jobs are handicrafts like electrician, plumber, mason, painter or hairdresser, salesperson, etc or in the health sector such as nurse, ambulance workers.
-But often you will find an Ausbildung profession in almost all fields and industries.
+The most common jobs are handicrafts like electrician, plumber, mason, painter or hairdresser, salesperson or in the health sector such as a nurse, ambulance workers.
+But often, you will find an Ausbildung profession in almost all fields and industries.

-During the process one part of your studies you will be working practically at the company/factory/firm/shop wherever you applied for and another part will be spent learning at Berufsschule (professional school).
+During the Ausbildung, you will also work practically at the company/factory/firm/shop wherever you applied for, and another part will be spent learning at Berufsschule (professional school).

 Related: “How to become a nurse in Germany”

-You loved it to be Au Pair and taking care of kids and household?
+You loved being Au Pair and taking care of kids and the household.
 Then why not go somewhere else and become Au Pair ones or more times again?

-As a general rule, a person can only work as an Au Pair one time in Germany.
-But program Au Pair can be taken an unlimited amount of time, so far your age not exceed 30.
+As a general rule, a person can only work as an Au Pair once in Germany.
+But the program Au Pair can be taken an unlimited amount of time; so far, your age doesn’t exceed 30.

-The most popular countries to be Au Pair: Germany and the USA.
-But in addition to them, there are still a huge number of options: France, Norway, Holland, Austria, Switzerland, Australia or China.
+Germany and the USA are the most popular countries to work as an Au Pair.
+But in addition to them, there are many options: France, Norway, Holland, Austria, Switzerland, Australia, or China, and more.

-Each country has special requirements for the age of future Au Pair.
-For the USA, Belgium, the Netherlands, Switzerland, France it is 26 years.
-For Denmark, Norway, Sweden – 29 years.
+Each country has special requirements for the age of future Au Pairs.
+For the USA, Belgium, the Netherlands, Switzerland, and France, it’s 26 years.
+For Denmark, Norway, Sweden – 29.

 Can an Au Pair change visa status in Germany?

-Yes, to continue to stay in Germany visa status must be changed.
-The possible reasons for stay are described above.
-Your visa will be the same as the purpose of stay.
-For example student or German language course visa.
+Yes, to continue staying in Germany, visa status must be changed.
+The possible reasons for staying are described above.
+Your visa will be the same as the purpose of your stay, for example, a student or German language course visa.

 Can Au Pairs have other jobs?

-No. Au Pairs are not allowed to work extra apart from working in the family 30 hours per week.
-It should be clear, that the main job of an Au Pair is taking care of the host children and helping with light household duties.
+No. Au Pairs aren’t allowed to work extra apart from working 30 hours per week in the family.
+It should be clear that the primary job of an Au Pair is taking care of the host children and helping with light household duties.

-They are paid for this job and are provided free meals and accommodation, consequently, the host family is basically considered to be the main employer.
+They are paid for this job and are provided free meals and accommodation.
+Consequently, the host family is considered to be the primary employer.

 Can Au Pairs change the hosting family?

-Yes, you can change the family unlimited amount of times.
-Keep in mind, that German host families rely on their Au Pair to be committed and to stay with them for the entire length agreed on in the contract.
+Yes, you can change the family an unlimited amount of times.
+Remember that German host families rely on their Au Pair to be committed and stay with them for the entire length agreed on in the contract.